Orbital-Web/Raphael/README.md

 ## Getting Started

-Builds for Windows and Ubuntu/WSL are available on the [Releases](https://github.com/Orbital-Web/Raphael/releases) page.
+Builds of the UCI engine for Windows and Ubuntu/WSL are available on the [Releases](https://github.com/Orbital-Web/Raphael/releases) page.

-The UCI engine is a standalone executable.
-The GUI is in `main.zip` and should be extracted and kept in the `main` folder to ensure the executable can correctly find its dependencies (you may rename the folder).
-If you are on Ubuntu, please run `sudo apt-get install libsfml-dev` as the build is dynamically linked (the makefile will do this for you).

-Please see the sections below on how to compile the code yourself if the executables do not work for you.
+Please refer to the [following section](#compiling-on-ubuntuwsl-recommended) to compile the GUI and/or the engine yourself on Windows or Linux.

-You can start a quick GUI match against yourself and **Raphael** as follows:
+With the GUI compiled, you can start a quick GUI match against yourself and **Raphael** as follows:

 ```shell
 main.exe human "Human" Raphael "Raphael" -s "game.pgn"  # Windows